kariannemah/hold-me/README.md

 Hold Me, I'm a book
 =======

-Since the age of three, I've been an active patron of the San Francisco Public Library (SFPL).
+I've been an active patron of the San Francisco Public Library (SFPL) since 1989.
 Using the SFPL catalog, though, can be a bit of a pain.

 [Take this for example.](https://sflib1.sfpl.org/search~S1/?searchtype=X&searcharg=%22smitten+kitchen%22&searchscope=1&sortdropdown=-&SORT=D&extended=0&SUBMIT=Search)